Harry-Lees/plant_water_dashboard/README.md

 ## Usage

-There are two main scripts that are required for this project. read_signal.py is used for reading the sensor data and inputting it into the sqlite3 database (water_database.db by default).
+There are two main scripts that are required for this project. read_signal.py is used for reading the sensor data and inputting it into the database.
 The read_signal.py script can be run automatically using cron or a similar scheduling program.
-If you would like to use a different sensor, a new script can be created to push data directly into the database that can then be read by the flask dashboard without changing anything in the app.py script.
+If you would like to use a different sensor, a new script should be created to push data directly into the database that can then be read by the flask dashboard without changing anything in the app.py script.

 ## Contributing
 This is an open source project written almost entirely in Python3.
 If you would like to contribute, please feel free to clone this project or create an issue that I can look at.

+### Development

+When developing this project, I recommend running the Flask development server using `flask run` with the database in a Docker container.
+The `start-database.sh` script runs an empty PostgreSQL database in Docker which will then be populated when the flask development server is run.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)